 By the time I left St Josephs, all hope and joy had left me.
 I was a shell, with nothing to give except sarcasm and anger.

-A year later my best friend died in a motorbike accident.
+A couple of years later my best friend died in a motorbike accident.
 He had it coming.
 He’d been living a life on the edge since he was 15.
 I suspect he had his reasons.
 He was a very good looking boy.

 His death was the final straw.
 I really let go.

 I hate to say how many people I hurt either through action or inaction.
 I could not love.
 I was a mess.

 I continued down that road for another seven years.
 I don’t know why anybody tolerated me.

 Finally, I reached a point where I just had to leave Geelong.
 The place was killing me.